Friday, November 17, 2006

 [Godstuff] WWJD?

-One theory is that Jesus would tool around in an old Plymouth because the Bible says, "God drove Adam and Eve out of the Garden of Eden in a Fury."
+One theory is that Jesus would tool around in an old Plymouth because the Bible says, "God drove Adam and Eve out of the Garden of Eden in a Fury."and of course

 "Hell hath no Fury. . ."